jeantroiani/CV/README.md

 companies, Army, Telephone Company, gourmet store and other corporations.
 - Create 3D models for various clients.
 - Paint texture for UV maps.
-- Retouch and color corrections of images and video editing.
+- Retouch and colour corrections of images and video editing.